Educate & Prevent

 - An interactive session that informs and invites the community to get involved in actively preventing FASD through planning, understanding, raising awareness and providing support to ensure the healthiest of pregnancies for our population.

 “Let’s Get Real” About Alcohol and Pregnancy – The Adolescent Program

-- Provides a Train the Trainer session and Resources for CALM teachers, Health Teachers and Student Services staff to enable them to engage with young people (11 – 19 years old) in conversations regarding alcohol, sex, birth control, pregnancy and FASD.
+- Provides a Train the Trainer session and Resources for CALM teachers, Health Teachers, Student Services staff, and Professionals who work with youth to enable them to engage with young people (11 – 19 years old) in conversations regarding alcohol, sex, birth control, pregnancy and FASD.
 The program meets the requirement of several of the Alberta School curriculum components.